dwarvesf/react-native-boilerplate/README.md

 Package manager we use: yarn

+## Requirements

+Node 16 or greater is required.
+Development for iOS requires a Mac and Xcode 13 or up, and will target iOS 13 and up.

+You also need to install the dependencies required by React Native.
+Go to the [React Native environment setup](https://reactnative.dev/docs/environment-setup), then select `React Native CLI Quickstart` tab.
+Follow instructions for your given `development OS` and `target OS`.

 ## Development Setup

 1. Follow and make sure to setup development environment for react-native-cli [here](https://reactnative.dev/docs/0.70/environment-setup).
 To confirm is setup is properly working, create/initialize a new app to test.